3 Careers in Architecture That Don’t Require a Degree

 Appraisers produce reports for many different kinds of clients, including insurance companies and lending agencies.
 Many people get an appraisal when they want to enlarge a building, negotiate a mortgage, settle a divorce, or gauge the income potential of a rental property.

-At the high end, appraisers in Quebec make more than $85,000.
+At the high end, appraisers make more than $149,000.

-☑️ Training: You don’t need a university degree to start working as an appraiser.
+You don’t need a university degree to start working as an appraiser.
 College training in architecture can teach you what you need to know.

-Note, though, that “certified appraiser” is a protected title in Quebec.
+Note, though, that “chartered appraiser” is a protected title in Quebec.
 You can only use that title if you are a member of the Ordre des évaluateurs agréés du Québec (OEAQ), and for that you do need a bachelor’s degree.

 TAKE A SHORTER ROUTE TO AN ARCHITECTURE CAREER